 Most people have a great deal of faith in the medical profession due to its high level of standards.
 And it can be difficult to believe that health care professionals can be careless or negligent.
 But it does happen, and more often than one would imagine.
 In fact, The Institute of Medicine has estimated that preventable medication errors result in more than 7,000 U.S. hospital deaths annually.

-If you or a loved one have been the victim, or think you may have been the victim, of medical malpractice in Melbourne, Cocoa, Titusville, Palm Bay or surrounding cities in Brevard County and the Space Coast, turn to the medical malpractice lawyer Tara C. Couture, an experienced injury attorney with a proven track record helping injury victims receive the just compensation they deserve.
+If you or a loved one have been the victim – or think you may have been the victim – of medical malpractice in Melbourne, West Melbourne or Titusville, turn to attorney Tara C. Couture, an experienced and caring personal injury attorney with a proven track record in helping injured patients receive the just compensation they deserve.
 She will thoroughly review the merits of your case and evaluate how to best approach it to maximize recovery.